Peru with Kids is Even Better When Auntie Comes to Machu Picchu Too

 3. Take the altitude medication.

-We all got prescriptions for Diamox, took it as directed, and had no problem with the altitude other than a little fatigue.
+One of my fears about traveling to Peru with kids was how we were going to deal with the altitude sickness.
+Thankfully, we all got prescriptions for Diamox, took it as directed, and had no problem with the altitude other than a little fatigue.
 We also planned our itinerary to start in the Sacred Valley, followed by Machu Picchu, and saved Cusco, at the highest elevation, for last, giving our bodies more time to acclimate.

 4. Slow down.